tmtsoftware/plc-prototype/README.md

  - Run `./csw_services.sh --help` to get more information.
  - Run `./csw_services.sh start` to start the location service and config server.

-## Building the HCD and Assembly Applications

- run `sbt stage`, which installs the applications locally in ./target/universal/stage/bin.

 ## Setup initial PLC configuration